antiphp/cognoz.github.io/_posts/2020-01-04-Kolla-Train-Ironic-All-In-One.md

 - Install packages via yum like docker-ce/virtualenv;
 - Create venv;
 - Install a lot of pip stuff in venv;
-- Install kolla-ansible in venv;
+- Install kolla/kolla-ansible in venv;
-- Pre-Pull train binary images from kolla hub (Optional - I have a very very bad internet connection on this node, so it's easier to pre-pull them with infinite loop in bash);
+- Build images on remote machine;
+- Copy registry with images from remote machine to dest node;
 - Configure kolla's ymls;
 - Configure disk/disks/partitions for Swift;
 - Change Swift task with hardcoded partition (If you don't have a dedicated device for Swfit, overwise use community's swift preparation instruction);